open-toolchain/tekton-catalog/communication/README.md

    - `messageFormat` (optional) the format of the message (text or JSON).
    - `message` (optional) the message to post to Slack.

+**Note:** when using JSON format, the message is posted as-is to Slack.

    ![Tekton pipeline environment properties](./sample/sample-tekton-pipeline-environment-properties.png)

 4) Create a manual trigger to start the sample listener